-SPLICE TODAY: Atomic Books was originally opened downtown in '92 by Scott Huffines.
-Did you work at the original store?
+SPLICE TODAY: Atomic Books was originally opened downtown in 1992 by Scott Huffines.
 How does the Atomic Books in Hampden compare?
 Does Scott Huffines still have any involvement with Atomic Books?
 And is there anything different you wanted to do with the store vs. what he wanted to do with it?

 BENN RAY: Atomic opened in 1992 on Read St. in Mt.
 Vernon.
 When I lived on the Eastern Shore—this was before the internet—there really wasn't much culture that didn't involve paintings of wild waterfowl.
 So a carload of us would trek up to Baltimore after weeks of saving up our money, and we'd go to Atomic Books in Mt.
 Vernon and blow our money on zines and underground comics and then we'd go over to Fells Point and blow the rest of our money on punk rock at Reptilian Records.
 We'd load up on as much stuff as we could and then we'd go back to the Eastern Shore and be good for a while.
 Then we'd repeat the cycle.

 Eventually, when I moved to Mt.
 Vernon, I lived around the corner from Atomic and went there all the time.
 I was already a huge fan of the store, and then I became friends with Scott Huffines, the owner.